Student Support and and Wellbeing Privacy Notice

 Right to restrict processing

 If you have asked us to correct your data you may also ask us to restrict our use of it whilst we are verifying its accuracy.
-You may also ask us to restrict our use of your data if you disagree with the way we are using it or whilst we are investigating any objection you may have raised.
+You may also ask us to restrict our use of your data if you disagree with the way we are using it or whilst we are investigating the issue you have raised.

 If you wish to complain about any aspect of our information rights practice you may do so by contacting the Information Commissioner’s Office.